-&lt;sup>1The client and stakeholder satisfaction ratings have a standard error of +/- 13 percent at the 95 percent level of confidence.
+The client and stakeholder satisfaction ratings have a standard error of +/- 13 percent at the 95 percent level of confidence.
 Partnerships BC has a limited number of clients and stakeholders, and as a result, the percentage satisfaction rating may fluctuate from year to year.

-&lt;sup>2The most recent survey was held in Q4 of 2019/20 fiscal year and will continue biennially thereafter.
+The most recent survey was held in Q4 of 2019/20 fiscal year and will continue biennially thereafter.